.uk Domain Names

 For the vast majority of you who already have a .co.uk registered on or before 28th October 2013 (over 96% of around 10.5 million domains registered), the equivalent .uk is automatically reserved for you for five years.
 At any point during that period you can decide to register the new .uk domain as long as your existing domain continues to be registered to you.

-‡ The following suffix is on offer when registered for 1 year using the embedded voucher code - .com.
-The offer price is £4.99 (ex VAT) and is limited to one domain per account.
+‡ The following suffixes are on offer when registered for 1 year using the embedded voucher code - .com, .co.uk and .uk.
+The offer prices are: .com - £9.99 (ex VAT), .co.uk and .uk - FREE.
+These offers entitle you to one .co.uk, one .uk and one .com at the offer price per account.
 Additionally, the following extensions will be offered at the prices shown (ex VAT) when registered on site for one year: .website - £3.00, .site - £3.00, .tech - £5.00, .store - £5.00, .fun - £3.00, .space - £3.00, .app - £12.00, .london - £14.99, .online - £3.50.
 Please note, for EU customers VAT rates payable will be subject to your country of residence.
 Offers are for the first billing period only, do not apply to renewals, cannot be used in conjunction with any other offers and may be withdrawn at any time at the discretion of Namesco Limited.
 Standard terms & conditions apply.